 - Generator power

-If you are going to rely solely on battery power, you must know some things about your particular setup before you hit the road.
+If you rely solely on battery power, you must know some things about your particular setup before you hit the road.

-If you are relying on a generator, you have less to worry about.
+If you rely on a generator, there's less to worry about.

 Still, there are some things to know about your electricity usage that you will have to keep in mind when dry camping.